 In order to make the gateway server can recognize this hostname or external IP, we can use these 2 solutions that I will demonstrate below (if you know others, leave them in the comments):

-One way to “do X to” on SQL Server IPs or hostnames is by using the SQL Server Configuration Manager Alias feature:
+One way to achieve a “From X To” on SQL Server's IPs or hostnames is by using the SQL Server Configuration Manager Alias feature:

 Don't forget to create the alias in x64 settings as well: